 A few simple, but important tips:

-- Take the time and courage to ask fellow students: "How are you, really?" (or find your own similar word).
+- Take the time and courage to ask fellow students: "How are you, really?" (or find your own similar phrase).
 Such a small, yet simple question can be very impactful.

 - Think about signing up for at least one tutorial or seminar in presence.
 Even if you don't live in Munich and the commute might be a bit longer.
 In the long term it'll be worth the effort to meet people "live"!

 - Form a strategy for the semester - "what helps me through the Winter months and the Examination Period?"
 (Sports, club, choir, jogging group, study groups, carpools etc.)

 Mindful and Attentive - for you and others